tad3j/alexa-gadgets-sample-code/README.md

 #### /AlexaGadgetsProtobuf/Utils

-This folder contains an example of a single protobuf deinfition and a shell script to compile all of the protobuf definitions for the Alexa Gadgets Toolkit.
+This folder contains an example of a single protobuf definition and a shell script to compile all of the protobuf definitions for the Alexa Gadgets Toolkit.

 ### /ConnectionHelpers